marisid/OCD-B/README.md

 - Run `npm run build` to build the database
 - Run `npm start` to start the server
 - Navigate to `http://localhost:4000/` in your browser
-- To run the tests, run `npm test`

 ## General objectives